ieperen3039/scs_lang/doc/A Pipeline for the Knowing Ones.md

 Every statement ends with a post-fix assignment.
 Assignment can also be used as part of a monadic operation, in which case the assignemnt is said to be 'conditional'.
 Assigning to `return` implies returning from the function, conditionally assigning `return` is a conditional return from the function.
-Conditionally assigned variables are implicit monadic types: if the variable is not assigned at runtime, then any function call on the variable is not executed
+Conditionally assigned variables are implicit monadic types: if the variable is not assigned at runtime, then any function call on the variable is not executed.

 ## Types
 ...

 ## Buffers
 Buffers (sometimes called arrays) are abstract collections of some type `T`.
-Any member-function of `T` can be applied to `T[]`.
-This applies the function to each element concurrently, collecting the results as a buffer.
+Buffers implement the `map` function to transform all element in the buffer to new elements.
+Buffers implement the `filter` function that maps all elements to a `Result` of the original element; this does not change the buffer's size.
+Buffers implement the `reduce` function to combine all elements.
+Buffers, and all functions on them, shall be implemented in a way that the full collection never has to materialize.
+As a result, infinite buffers are possible.

 ## Functions
 An `extern` function describes a c (cdecl) function.
 When extending a struct, member functions with return type `This` will gain the return type of the extending struct.
 A function may be overloaded with different parameters, but also different return values.
 `extern` functions, however may not be overloaded, and must have a unique name. a closing bracket ends a function.
-If the last statement has no assignment, then the result of that statement is the return of the function
+If the last statement does not end in an assignment, then the result of that statement is the return of the function.

 ## Function objects (lamdas)
-A `fn<(A a)R>` is a function that accepts argument `a` of type `A` and return value `R`.
+A `fn<(A a)R>` is a lamda function that accepts argument `a` of type `A` and return value `R`.
-A {...} block always evaluates to a `fn`,
+The argument name is optional.
-A (A a){...} block evaluates to a `fn<(A a)R>` for some implied R, possibly void.
+A (A a){...} block evaluates to a `fn<(A)R>` for some implied R, possibly void.
 The type `fn<T>` is equal to `fn<()T>`.
-The type `fn` is equal to `fn<()void>`.
-A {...} block may implicitly capture any variable in its scope Captures are _always_ effectively copied, making `fn` immutable.
+A lamda may implicitly capture any variable in its scope Captures are _always_ effectively copied, and `fn` is state-less and immutable.
 Whenever a `fn<T>` is assigned to a variable of `T`, it is evaluated.
 A `fn<T>` is never evaluated twice.
 A `fn<T>` has no member functions, but you can call any member of `T`, causing the `fn` to be evaluated.
 A variable of type `T` may also be assigned to a variable of `fn<T>`, resulting in a function that just returns the value.
 This allows for lazy arguments without much syntactic overhead.